Struggling to meet demand in your warehouse?

 Its primary purpose in supply chain management is to anticipate and allocate the necessary resources to meet customer demand effectively.

-This process is crucial for increasing efficiency, optimizing costs, and improving workload distribution.
+This process is crucial to increase efficiency, increase warehouse capacity, minimize costs, and improve workload distribution.

 Planning ahead allows businesses to avoid costly delays and lost revenue.